Helperbird/website/src/pages/features/optical-character-recognition.md

 ## Summary

-Helperbird's Extract text feature (OCR) is a tool that allows users to easily digitize text from images, videos and pdfs.
+Helperbird's Extract text feature (OCR) is a tool that allows users to easily digitize text from images, videos and PDFs.

-With this feature, users can convert scanned documents or images into editable text, and easily extract information from images, videos and pdfs for research or archiving purposes.
+With this feature, users can convert scanned documents or images into editable text, and easily extract information from images, videos and PDFs for research or archiving purposes.

-It eliminates the need to manually type out text from images and pdfs, making the process of digitizing documents faster and more efficient.
+It eliminates the need to manually type out text from images and PDFs, making the process of digitizing documents faster and more efficient.

-Additionally, this feature facilitates text search, editing, and storage in a computer, improving accessibility to text in images and pdfs, and enhancing productivity.
+Additionally, this feature facilitates text search, editing, and storage in a computer, improving accessibility to text in images and PDFs, and enhancing productivity.

 ## Features